-Transbronchial biopsies in a 60-year-old movie projectionist showed cerium concentrations of demonstrated particulate material (diameter range from $<1 \mu m$ to $5-10 \mu m$) localized within lung biopsy cells by using a scanning electron microscope.
-Analysis of bronchioalveolar lavage fluid from a 58-year-old patient exposed to rare earth dusts and asbestos revealed cerium and phosphorus in the alveolar macrophages (Pairon et al., 1995).
+Transbronchial biopsies in a 60-year-old movie projectionist showed cerium concentrations of demonstrated particulate material (diameter range from $<1~\mu m$ to $5-10~\mu m$) localized within lung from a 58-year-old patient exposed to rare earth dusts and asbestos revealed cerium and phosphorus in the alveolar macrophages (Pairon et al., 1995).
 The cerium particles accounted for 70% of the particles observed in the lung tissue and were also identified in the interstitial

-11 μg/g wet weight after 12 years of exposure (Porru et al., 2001).
+21 11 μg/g wet weight after 12 years of exposure (Porru et al., 2001).
 McDonald et al. (1995)